 Go to the post office and fill out a business forwarding card or go to www.usps.com and change your address online.
 In light of this, you may want to extend grace periods to ensure coverage is not lost.
-However, any extensions of grace periods or waivers of COBRA deadlines beyond those provided during the COVID-19 Outbreak Period must be cleared with your insurer or stop loss carrier.
+However, any extensions of grace periods or waivers of COBRA deadlines must be cleared with your insurer or stop loss carrier.

-9. HIPAA PRIVACY REQUIREMENTS
+9.HIPAA PRIVACY REQUIREMENTS